This post is also available in: Svenska

 Children need protection against tetanus before they start playing outdoors

 Tetanus bacteria are found in soil and if they enter the blood stream through small openings, they can cause tetanus.
 There is no herd immunity in Sweden, so every individual needs their own vaccination protection against tetanus.
 The tetanus bacteria enters the body via wounds.
 After a few days, the bacteria forms a neurotoxin that spreads in the blood, creating stiffness in the muscles and cramping of the respiratory tract.
 There is an antidote, but mortality is quite high even with modern intensive care.

-If a non-vaccinated person has an open wound contaminated or contacted soil, you need to seek medical care urgently to obtain antibodies to tetanus and the tetanus vaccine.
+If a non-vaccinated person sustains a wound acquired from contact with soil, they need to seek medical care urgently to obtain antibodies against tetanus and to get the tetanus vaccine.
 The antibodies they give against tetanus come from blood donors that have previously been vaccinated against the disease.
 The same applies after animal or human bites.
 Tetanus bacteria can be present in both animal and human mouths.

 Polio will hopefully be eradicated soon

 Poliovirus is a stomach virus that can also attack nerves and cause paralysis.
 It was formerly known as infantile paralysis.
 Polio is almost eradicated worldwide.
 The risk of being infected, even if you’re not vaccinated, is small.
 Many countries require you to have had a polio vaccination to enter, precisely because polio eradication is a political priority.
 Once polio is eradicated, the WHO is likely to recommend removing polio vaccination from the three-month vaccine.

 Hepatitis B vaccine protects against liver cancer and cirrhosis